swellanpinto/Capuchin_Parasites/README.md

 # Capuchin_Parasites

-scripts for running analyses for project on capuchin parasites
+Scripts for running analyses for manuscript on detecting parasitic worms in capuchins

-testing line

-testing line